Why Do Emails Go To Spam Instead Of Inbox?

 Failing to set up email authentication protocols like DKIM (DomainKeys Identified Mail), SPF (Sender Policy Framework), and DMARC (Domain-based Message Authentication, Reporting, and Conformance) can flag your emails as suspicious.

-This matters more if you're not using a widely-recognized email service like Gmail, as many such services auto-configure these settings for you.
+This matters more if you're not using a widely-recognized email service like Gmail, as many such services auto-configure these settings for you, which is why knowing how to add a DMARC record manually is essential.

 3. Use of spam trigger keywords